International-Soil-Radiocarbon-Database/ISRaD/_pages/contribute.md

 If you have questions pertaining to template entry, please start by reviewing our [Frequenty Asked Questions (FAQ)](https://international-soil-radiocarbon-database.github.io/ISRaD/template_faq/) page.

-If you can't find an answer to your question in the FAQ or you have a speicific suggestion for improvement or there is a problem you would like to report: please post an issue in our [Github issues ](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues) page.
+If you can't find an answer to your question in the FAQ or you have a speicific suggestion for improvement or there is a problem you would like to report: please post an issue in our [Github issues](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues) page.
 No special permissions are required to post, although you do need to create a Github account if you don't have one already.

-You can also email us at *<a href="mailto:info.israd@gmail.com">info.israd@gmail.com</a>* and we will do our best to get back to you.
+You can also email us at *[send us an email]({{"mailto:info.israd@gmail.com"}})* and we will do our best to get back to you.